CaptainProton42/DynamicWaterDemo/docs/README.md

 The second pass is just a `SpatialMaterial` with albedo set to black and a higher render priority.

 The resulting material will draw the *inside* of the mesh whatever color we set it to and the *outside* plain black.
-Since the camera culls every fragment above the water surface, it will draw the inside of objects that intersect the surface.
+Since the camera culls every fragment above the water surface (its near plane), it will draw the colored inside of objects that intersect the surface.
 The viewport texture will then be black where there is no intersection and colored where a hull intersects.

-We can also give information about the speed of objects to the `CollisionViewport` by setting the `speed` uniform of the shader which will then be written to the red channel of the viewport texture.
+We can also give information about the speed of objects to the `CollisionViewport` by setting the `speed` uniform of the shader which will then be written to the red channel.

-<div align="center"><img width="40%" src="https://raw.githubusercontent.com/CaptainProton42/DynamicWaterDemo/media/wave_areas.png"></div>

 Now that we have a texture containing the intersection of the boat hull with the surface we can pass this texture to our simulation shader and call it `collision_texture`.
 We also supply the collision texture from the *last frame* and call it `collision_texture_old`.
 We then read the red channels of both textures to `collision_state_new` and `collision_state_old`.
-By comparing these two values, we can differentiate between two important cases by adding the code below to our simulation fragment shader:
+By comparing these two values, we can differentiate between two important cases:

+<div align="center"><img width="40%" src="https://raw.githubusercontent.com/CaptainProton42/DynamicWaterDemo/media/wave_areas.png"></div>

+In the figure above, we create positive bow waves in area a) and negative stern waves in area b).

+I use the following code in the fragment shader:

 ```GLSL
 void fragment() {